-BMW X1 hybrid: further details of xDrive25e plug-in model for 2020 confirmed
+BMW X1 hybrid 2020: prices and specs of xDrive25e plug-in model confirmed

-The X1 xDrive25e will be capable of up to 35 miles of electric, zero-emissions running thanks to its 9.7kWh battery.
-Recharging will take around five hours from a normal domestic socket, dropping to just over three-and-a-half hours from a BMW i home wallbox.
+The X1 xDrive25e is claimed to be capable of up to 35 miles of electric, zero-emissions running thanks to its 9.7kWh battery.
+Recharging takes around five hours from a normal domestic socket, dropping to just over three-and-a-half hours from a BMW i home wallbox.

-‘Auto eDrive’, ‘Max eDrive’ and ‘Save Battery’ modes will be available, allowing drivers to decide when to run on electric power and when to let the car work out the most efficient mix.
-CO2 emissions of 43g/km will grant X1 PHEV drivers free access to the London Congestion Charge zone until stricter regulations are introduced in October 2021, while it's expected to return up to 141mpg fuel economy.
+‘Auto eDrive’, ‘Max eDrive’ and ‘Save Battery’ modes are available, allowing drivers to decide when to run on electric power and when to let the car work out the most efficient mix.
+CO2 emissions of 43-48g/km will grant X1 PHEV drivers free access to the London Congestion Charge zone until stricter regulations are introduced in October 2021, while official fuel economy ranges from 135 to 149mpg.

-The front sports a larger kidney grille and new bumper in addition to reworked LED lights.
+The introduction of the xDrive25e drivetrain coincides with a mid-life facelift for the X1 range as a whole.
+The front of the car sports a larger kidney grille and new bumper in addition to reworked LED lights.
 Meanwhile, the mirror on the driver’s side houses a two-tone ‘puddle light’ which projects the X1 name onto the ground below and makes it easier to see obstacles when getting in and out at night.

 Inside, three new upholstery options boost the total number available to 13, while the latest version of BMW’s ConnectedDrive system is included, too.
 This provides real-time traffic information as well as a ‘Concierge Service’ that allows drivers to book and pay for things on the go.